Touchie771/MinecraftLuaScripting/docs/02-event-system.md

 1. Avoid expensive operations in frequently called events (like PlayerMoveEvent)
 2. Use conditions to filter events early
 3. Cache expensive calculations
-4. Consider using cooldowns for actions in high-frequency events

 ## Multiple Listeners